verus-lang/verus/source/docs/internal/logatom/design.md

 So, to be able to load an atomic variable, we must provide proof that we have shared permission (`Tracked<&PermissionU32>`) to access the variable, and for store and compare-exchange, we must prove that we have exclusive permission (`Tracked<&mut PermissionU32>`) for the variable.

-The current system allows us to prove that both functions work as expected if no other thread accesses the atomic variable, though not much more.
+The current system allows us to prove that both functions work as expected if no other thread accesses the atomic variable.

 ## Resources/Related Work